 I can’t tell you how many grants and film festivals I cannot apply to because my female characters are complicated people, with lots of “flaws,” rather than some poster child of Second or Third Wave Feminism, or show some idealized characteristics of modern motherhood where women “have it all.”
 I almost don’t read the posting for calls-for-entries when I see the word “feminism” or “femme” or anything related to women in filmmaking.
 Most of them just sound like copy cat versions of each other, asking for things no truly self-respecting artist would impose on their art.
 By limiting the scope of the peripheral artists’ work, these organizations are doing the very thing they claim to be fighting against: limitations, repression, and false representation.

-Before I step down from my soapbox and get back to work on a screenplay, let me just say that, as a female writer, filmmaker, and all around artsy-fartsy dreamer, the very fact that I create at all, and have opted to make my work public, I am empowering women creators (and hopefully men too), just by making something from my own experiences and perspectives.
+Before I step down from my soapbox and get back to work on a screenplay, let me just say that, as a female writer, filmmaker, and all around artsy-fartsy dreamer, the very fact that I create at all, and have opted to make my work public, I am empowering women creators (and hopefully everyone else too), just by making something from my own experiences and perspectives.
 I don’t have to infuse any messages in it.
 That will work itself out on its own.
 It just happens naturally when the place of creating is honest and real.